ddewaeletest/testblog/_posts/2015-09-15-introducing-jekyll-blogging-engine.markdown

 You need to install Jekyll through a ```gem```

+{% highlight bash %}
 gem install jekyll
+{% endhighlight %}

 ## Creating a blog

-Creating a blog is as simple
+Creating a blog is as simple executing the following command:

+{% highlight bash %}
 jekyll new myblog
+{% endhighlight %}

 This will create the folder structure and files needed to setup the blog.
 Consider this the source code for your blog.
 By building it, you can generate the necessary static content so that it can be hosted as your blog.